A PMO stands for any of below three terms;

 You need to figure out what it means to your organization.

-Question is how to differentiate then either it’s a Project, Program or a Portfolio Management Office?
+How to differentiate then either it’s a Project, Program, or a Portfolio Management Office?

-You can differentiate these on the basis of Time Scale and Ambitions within any organization.
+You can differentiate these based on Time Scale and Ambition within any organization.

 Project Management Office

-PMOs deals with short term initiatives.
+PMOs deal with short-term initiatives.
 The governance takes decisions up to two years periods usually.
 Not look beyond that period.

-The services it provides compliance, collation of information and training across the project and only one initiative.
+The services provide compliance, collation of information, and training across the project and only one initiative.

 The goal is the same to help project managers to achieve the goal through good practices.